 Make the tiniest API possible and see how it looks.
 You’ll be surprised how well it can turn out by just following these few practices.

-We have an ongoing series in which we will demonstrate some of these practices.
+We have an ASP.NET Core Web API series in which we demonstrate these practices.
 Also if you are a C# developer check out our article on how to consume RESTful APIs in a few different ways.

 And with this said, I REST my case… kmhmh… because you know, on the court… oh nevermind :/